popsim-consortium/stdpopsim/docs/tutorial.rst

 that will be detailed in this tutorial.
 The first is via the command line interface (CLI).
 This is useful if you want to do a straightforward run of the models in the ``stdpopsim`` :ref:`catalog <sec_catalog>`.
-The other way to access the ``stdpopsim`` resources is via the python API.
+The other way to access the ``stdpopsim`` resources is via the Python API.
 This is a bit more complicated, but allows for more advanced tasks.
 This tutorial will walk through both ways of using the ``stdpopsim`` package as well as a few examples of producing and processing output.